Pancake Recipe Calculator

 You can find the difference when you type the number of eggs you want to use and check how different will the ingredients list be.

 Everyone can do their particular job.
 One can be in charge of separating the whites from the yolk.
 Another can measure the flour and milk.
 Then, somebody else can mix the batter.
 Finally, there will be someone in charge of frying them in a pan with a specialism (think a kicker in the NFL) in tossing the pancakes coming to your help.

 You can tell your favorite pancake stories, the way your mum made them, or your pancake record (everybody has their personal best, right)?

 And then comes the best part: you get to eat pancakes.

 Pancakes are a great way to fight a bad mood.
 They usually have this incredibly warm color that immediately makes you upbeat.
 Plus, they are delicious in almost any combination, and, as we know, tasty food boosts your endorphins – especially if you mix them with dark chocolate, which also kicks your mood.

 But if you always look on the pragmatic side of things, then we have to talk about nutrition.
 Pancakes and breakfast go hand in hand mostly because they are the perfect first meal of the day.
 They have lots of carbs and calories, so they are immediately ready to be transformed into energy in your belly.

 Pancake recipe and proportions

 Our pancake recipe calculator is doing nothing but solving proportions.
 In fact, each recipe consists of a certain balance of ingredients.
 If there is too much of an ingredient, the final product will be faulty (e.g., too salty if we put in more salt than is written in the recipe).
 The same thing will happen if we do not put in enough.
 We have changed this pancake recipe as, in our opinion, the amount of milk in the original recipe was too low.

-We can also use proportions to calculate the necessary amount of ingredients when we prepare more (or less) portions than in the recipe.
+We can also use proportions to calculate the necessary amount of ingredients when we prepare more (or fewer) portions than in the recipe.
 Learn how to do it by visiting our proportion calculator!